 Baylor University Scandal

-In 2010, Starr was elected unanimously by the Baylor University Board of Regents to become its 14th President.
-In 2013, Starr was also elected as Chancellor.
+In an unanimous vote, Starr was elected by the Baylor University Board of Regents to become its 14th President in 2010.
+In 2013 Starr was also elected as Chancellor.
 In the short time he was in office, multiple sexual assault allegations were made by female students, many of which accused football players.
 However, Baylor University did not bring charges against the accused.
 Instead, criminal court proceedings revealed that former Baylor linebacker Tevin Elliot was guilty of two counts of sexual assault of a Baylor student (decided in 2014) and that former Baylor defensive end Sam Ukwuachu was guilty of raping a student (decided in 2015, overturned and granted a new trial in 2017).
 During Ukwuachu’s trial, it was revealed that Baylor knew about the rape allegations against Ukwuachu but had made no efforts to punish him.
 A short time later, in May 2016 an independent investigation released a report revealing that head football coach Art Briles and others at the University were aware of multiple rapes of Baylor students committed by football players.
 Specifically, the report indicated: